Disclaimer: New EUDR developments - December 2025

 Once your data is complete, based on Article 10, you need to assess whether there is more than negligible risk of deforestation or illegality before placing products on the EU market or exporting them.

 Assess each dimension.
 If any indicator suggests non-negligible risk, mitigation is required before proceeding.
-Remember: due diligence is not a check-box exercise, it must be tailored to your context and thorough.

 If your risk assessment finds anything other than negligible risk for a product, the EUDR in Article 11, requires you to take risk mitigation measures before proceeding.
 In practical terms, this means you must actively reduce the risk to a negligible level, or else you cannot place the product on the market.